Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

-We then conduct further experiments of another interval failure where intervals fail randomly between different lines.
-According to the rank of the total importance of any two adjacent stations, the interval failure composed of two stations is tested, as shown in Figure \ref{fig:f14}.
-The results show that the system performance degrades faster in the case of interval failure of different lines so that, in practice, interval failures between different lines should be avoided as much as possible.
+Then, we conduct interval failure experiments where intervals fail randomly among lines.
+According to the ranking of the total importance of any two adjacent stations, the interval failure composed of two stations is tested.
+The results in Figure \ref{fig:f14} show that the network performance degrades faster in the case of interval failure of different lines so that, in practice, interval failures between different lines should be avoided as much as possible.
 Confining the consequences of disturbance to a single interval or line would greatly avoid a rapid breakdown of the entire network and race against time for rescue operations.